Kintyre 66

 Can I drive the route in any direction?

 Of course.
 Go in any direction you please and try at different times of the day.
 You’ll see spectacular sunrises from the east side of the peninsula, and mesmerising sunsets from the west side.
-There’s no one way system, but some of the route is a single-track road, so enjoy taking it easy and make use of the passing places by giving a wee wave to passing traffic.
+There’s no one-way system, but some of the route is a single-track road, so enjoy taking it easy and make use of the passing places by giving a wave to passing traffic.

 What are the top must-see things not to be missed?